 The Washington Huskies first fielded a football team in 1889.
 In the early 1900's the Huskies had remarkable success under head coach Gil Dobie, who managed to coach the team to incredible 68 straight wins.
-Washington has made 30 bowl game appearances, won 2 national championships, and 15 conference titles.
+Washington has made over 35 bowl game appearances, won 2 national championships, and 15 conference titles.
 In one of college football's most memorable games, the Huskies played Oklahoma in the 1985 Orange Bowl.
 The Sooner Schooner wagon was accidentally driven on the field after a penalty nullified an OU field goal attempt.
 The ensuing attempt was blocked, shifting momentum to Washington who would win the game 28-17.
 Score with TicketCity - the place to go for Washington Huskies football tickets.

-2015 Washington Season Preview
+2017 Washington Season Preview

 Washington Huskies Football at Husky Stadium Address: 3800 Montlake Blvd, Seattle, Washington, 98195

 The Huskies play their home games at Husky Stadium in Seattle, Washington.
 The stadium is the largest in the Pacific Northwest, holding 72,500 spectators.
 A game at Husky Stadium is a breathtaking experience with beautiful Lake Washington visible through the stadium's open end, and the Cascade Mountains in the background.
 The Washington Huskies home bench is on the Husky Stadium sideline with sections 125-133.
 Husky Stadium parking information is covered in our Huskies event guide.